-&lt;sup>5 Appeals can be submitted sooner than this.
+&lt;sup>5 Parents can submit appeals sooner than this but must have at least 20 school days to prepare an appeal if they wish.

-&lt;sup>6 Where possible, normal round appeals that are submitted after the deadline will be heard by 25 July.
-If that is not possible, they will be heard within 30 school days of the appeal form being submitted.
+&lt;sup>6 Where possible, normal round appeals submitted after the deadline will be heard by 24 July.
+If that isn't possible, they will be heard within 40 school days of the appeal form being submitted.
+This may be after the autumn term has begun.